ijyliu/Stat-222-Project-Isaac/README.md

 A full writeup of the project (from Isaac) can be found [here](https://github.com/ijyliu/Stat-222-Project-Isaac/blob/main/Writeups/Writeup%202.pdf).

+A Docker implementation of a replication sample can be found [here](https://github.com/ijyliu/Stat-222-Project-Isaac/tree/main/Docker%20Replication%20Sample).

 ## Guidance

 A variety of small datasets can be found in this repository.
 The main dataset we use for analysis is split into pieces contained in the folder `Data\All_Data\All_Data_with_NLP_Features`.
 The structure of our `Code` folders should be pretty self-explanatory.